aschet01/hacker-pages/README.md

 # hacker-pages
-Practice with Meteor publishing ,subscriping, and user accounts.
+Practice with Meteor publishing, subscribing, and user accounts.

 Cloned from Apprentice100 and made in collaboration with NidhiVora9